nwcourses/nwcourses.github.io/COM620/week3.md

 that it displays "Hello World!" as the default message.

 3. Try adding a second property to your schema, `name`.
 This should represent the name of a person.
-The `init()` function should now display the message plus the name.
+The `init()` method should now display the message plus the name.
 For example if the message was "Hello" and the name was "Fred", it should display "Hello Fred".